kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 ## The Proper Way To Load JavaScript Files Into WordPress
 As previously mentioned, WordPress pre-installs JS libraries and plugins before the themes actually uses them.
 In TwentyTwelve, jQuery isn't pre-installed but almost always comes in if the end user installs a jQuery-dependent plugin.

+A plugin like this checks to see jQuery is already installed in the theme, installing it if it's not.
+Unfortunately, the way I brought it